prog4biol/pfb2019/README.md

 >>> print(rna)
 AUGCUGCAUU
 ```
 > All occurrences of T are replaced by U. The new string is returned.
-The orginal string has not actually been altered.
+The original string has not actually been altered.
 If you want to reuse the new string, store it in a variable.